GomuGomuu/mery-pod/README.md

 * **Screen Magic:** Use `screen -r <session_name>` to reattach to the `merry` or `olop` screen session.
 * **Troubleshooting:** Check your environment variables, install any missing dependencies, and consult the repositories' documentation for more guidance.
 * **ChromeDriver:**  Ensure that you have the correct version of ChromeDriver for your Chromium installation.

+##  Usage

+[Explain how to use the project, how to run the scraping process, how to access the results, etc. Be specific and provide examples.]

+## Contributing

+Ahoy!
+Want to join our crew?
+Contributions are most welcome!
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to contribute to this project.

+## License

+This project is licensed under the [MIT](LICENSE) License - see the [LICENSE](LICENSE) file for details.